PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 post-progress topological sort.
 Characterize schemas, exact occurrence counts, and surrounding order before retaining any evidence.
 Commit and push only; do not create or update a pull request.

+## Primary final precision-cleanup result characterization checkpoint

+The final precision sequence first rewrites eligible floating-point constant DIV operators to reciprocal MUL, then folds guarded consecutive constant MUL chains, and finally restores DIV where reciprocal multiplication feeds an integer cast through a precision-sensitive affine lineage.
+Each owner returns a stable one-counter dictionary and performs its own indexed mutation, pruning, diagnostics, and layout synchronization as applicable.

+The lowerer contains two divisor-rewrite calls, three consecutive-Mul cleanup calls, and two precision-restore calls.
+A strict expected-failure orchestration contract selects only the adjacent primary final trio and requires raw result targets `_final_precision_div_rewrite_stats`, `_final_precision_consecutive_mul_stats`, and `_final_precision_div_restore_stats`.
+Earlier core-cleanup and recursive- fallback occurrences remain unchanged, as does the following post-progress description and topological-sort boundary.

+At implementation, replace only the three primary final expressions with assignments.
+Do not change any owner/schema, other occurrence, callback argument, diagnostics/layout-state handoff, add a guard, reconciliation, scan, sort, dependency, metadata write, or TensorFlow behavior, or consume the new variables.
+Validate precision, graph cleanup, terminal orchestration, architecture, pass efficiency, and broad related gates sequentially, then commit and push only; do not create or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- precision, graph cleanup, terminal orchestration, architecture, and pass
+  efficiency: `331 passed, 1 xfailed in 18.06s`
+- expanded broad related gate: `1395 passed, 1 xfailed in 31.22s`
+- Ruff, Python bytecode compilation, and `git diff --check`: passed

+The sole strict xfail is the deliberately unmet final three-result capture contract; there are no unexpected failures.